-Curiously both pubs and shops in the residential streets have been converted to housing, not always in a sympathetic way.
-The Royal Archer pub on Camplin Street has been converted into housing and the shop opposite is boarded up.
-In Monson Road something similar has happened, only the pub’s distinctive curved frontage has been removed, and yet an appraisal in 2005 by Lewisham Council listed this pub, The Duke of Albany of 1880, of special architectural interest! and the shop more interestingly converted to a home.
+Pubs and shops in the residential streets are now converted to housing, which is curious.
+The Royal Archer pub on Camplin Street is now housing while the shop opposite is boarded up.
+In Monson Road something similar has happened, only the pub’s distinctive curved frontage has been removed.
+Yet an appraisal in 2005 by Lewisham Council listed this pub, The Duke of Albany of 1880, of special architectural interest!
+The shop is now a home.

 The Haberdashers’ Company have a long history of funding education and one of their schools is in this area.
-Robert Aske was a silk merchant who left £20,000 to the Company in 1689 to build an almshouse and a school.
+In 1689 Robert Aske, a silk merchant, left £20,000 to the Company to build an almshouse and a school.
 The Company invested his money wisely and the Foundation now funds five primary schools and four secondary schools in south east London.

 Well, the descriptions by LGO and Lewisham Council sounded very promising and I set off with high hopes.
 Sadly those hopes were not entirely realised but I notice that the Friends of Eckington Gardens are increasingly active and I hope that they will be supported by the Borough Council, or perhaps even the ‘Friends’ in neighbouring parks.

 The park lies between Casella Road, where the houses date from 1870, and Monson Road, where there are signs of of new building in the area.
 The entire park is enclosed with railings and the gates to the park are locked at night.

 The noticeboard at the entrance on Casella Road shows the layout of the park.
 The park is clearly popular and when I visited I always found dDog walkers, children playing with their parents, and runners exercising.

-I couldn’t find the water fountain or a paddling pool, and neither were there any ‘…colourful signage and floral displays … ornamental gardens … clipped hedges in geometric patterns…’ as indicated by LGO.
+I couldn’t find a water fountain or a paddling pool in the park.
+And neither were there any ‘…colourful signage and floral displays … ornamental gardens … clipped hedges in geometric patterns…’ as indicated by LGO.
 Even Lewisham Council talks hopefully of the ornamental gardens and shrubs.
 There are indeed lawns and mature plane trees.